koumoul-dev/vuetify-jsonschema-form/README.md

   - optional immutability on the root component (cloning of the root model)
   - allow for mutability of objects and arrays below root component

+If we manage to implement a saner reactivity system and by leveraging the separation between the root component and vjef-property component I think we can solve the annoying issue of [external schema/data change](https://github.com/koumoul-dev/vuetify-jsonschema-form/issues/58#issuecomment-1408141749) and have more predictable behaviors in general.

 ### Decoupling of core and components